-Despite all of the evidence stacked against dieting, it is still promoted in so many different manifestations.
-Diets, meal plans, and food rules are so alluring because they are often sold with a promise of happiness, acceptance, control, and success.
+Fad diets and food rules are so alluring because they are often sold with a promise of happiness, acceptance, control, and success.
 In reality, nutritious, health-promoting dietary patterns look different for all people, but they all possess the same basic principle: eat a wide variety of nutrient-dense foods and listen to your body.

 Before being sucked into the next dietary trend, take a step back to listen to your body’s innate wisdom.

 I know life gets crazy sometimes.
-Among hectic work schedules, social obligations, maintaining relationships, and engaging in self-care, you might be looking for something to make you feel grounded.
+Among hectic work schedules, social obligations, and maintaining relationships, you might be looking for something to make you feel grounded.
 That something might be controlling your food, especially if you’re constantly receiving messages that following a specific meal plan will bring you success, happiness, acceptance, and love.
 Maybe you’re wondering if you eat right amount of food.
 Maybe you’re wondering if you eat the right types of foods.
 Maybe thinking about food excites you, or maybe it overwhelms you.
 Whatever the feelings, here are some things I would like you to keep in mind before you search for answers.

 First and foremost, please don’t feel guilty about anything you eat.
 I find food really tasty and truly enjoy the experience of eating.
 The yummy tastes and the fun social experiences that often accompany eating increase the dopamine floating around in my system.
 That feels really good.
 Thank you for that.

 After letting go of guilt, please remember to avoid depriving me.
 I know it can be tempting to withhold calories, carbohydrates, protein, or fat from me when you are constantly hearing messages about the “right” way to eat; these messages might make you feel like you’re doing it “wrong.”
 Please don’t listen to those messages.
 I need all of those dietary components to keep working.
 I need carbohydrates for energy and to build and maintain muscles.
 I need protein to keep my muscles and organs intact, to produce hormones and neurotransmitters, and to keep my immune system strong.
 I need fat to absorb fat-soluble vitamins, produce hormones, and to maintain healthy hair, skin, and nails.
 If you don’t provide me these nutrients, I won’t feel very good.
 I will compensate by slowing down metabolic processes, breaking down muscle protein to create glucose for energy, and will try to store more fat to prepare for possible starvation.
-If I end up becoming lighter, I will probably gain back the weight I lost since dieting does not work for 95% of people.

 Please don’t label foods as “good” or “bad.”
 I don’t see them that way.
 I simply metabolize them and use them to function.
 Labeling foods this way will only take away from your well being by causing you psychological distress.
 Choose to eat all foods in moderation, but know that you can eat as much as you need to feel satisfied.
 Even if you eat beyond fullness sometimes, I will be okay.